attilammagyar/mpe-emulator/README.md

 ============

-A [VST® plugin](https://en.wikipedia.org/wiki/Virtual_Studio_Technology) for enhancing non-MPE MIDI streams with MPE
+A [VST® plugin](https://en.wikipedia.org/wiki/Virtual_Studio_Technology) for enhancing ordinary MIDI controllers with MPE
 ([MIDI Polyphonic Expression](https://en.wikipedia.org/wiki/MIDI#MIDI_Polyphonic_Expression))
-capabilities based on user-defined mappings and rules, for Linux and Windows.
+capabilities based on configurable mappings and rules, for Linux and Windows.

-MPE Emulator is a MIDI proxy: an intermediary plugin which turns non-polyphonic, single channel aftertouch (channel pressure), pitch bend, or any MIDI Control Change (CC) message into polyphonic by applying them selectively to the lowest, highest, oldest, or newest note, either across the whole keyboard or restricted to a range of keys based on a configurable keyboard split point.
+MPE Emulator is a MIDI proxy: an intermediary plugin which turns non-polyphonic, single channel aftertouch (channel pressure), pitch bend, or any MIDI control change (CC) message into polyphonic by applying them selectively to the lowest, highest, oldest, or newest note, either across the whole keyboard or restricted to a range of keys based on a configurable keyboard split point.
 It can also remap and reshape controller data, and do